News

 Advertising

 The Australian Open.
 The Formula One Grand Prix.
 The AFL Grand Final.
 The Boxing Day Test.
-Melbourne has long been known as Australia’s sporting capital, but in case you needed further proof, here it is: news has just dropped that the city will play host to Australia’s first-ever regular season NFL games, as part of a massive multi-year deal.
+Melbourne has long been known as Australia’s sporting capital, but in case you needed further proof, here it is: this year, the city will play host to Australia’s first-ever regular season NFL game, as part of a massive multi-year deal.

-The matches will feature the Los Angeles Rams as the ‘home’ team, with the opposing side still to be confirmed.
-The games will be played at the MCG – aka the sporting heartland of Melbourne – in 2026, although the exact dates for kick-off are also yet to be revealed.
-As part of the deal, two games are locked in, with an option of a third.
+The match will feature the Los Angeles Rams as the ‘home’ team, with the San Francisco 49ers recently confirmed as the opposition.
+The game will be played at the MCG – aka the sporting heartland of Melbourne – in the second half of the year, although the exact date for kick-off is yet to be revealed.

 “It’s a win for jobs, a win for businesses and a win for fans who will get to see American Football played in the best stadium in the world,” said premier Jacinta Allan.